supervisely-ecosystem/serve-florence-2/README.md

 # Overview

 Florence is a foundation model designed for multimodal vision tasks, enabling unified handling of image analysis and text interaction.
-It employs a seq2seq transformer architecture to handle diverse tasks such as object detection, segmentation, image captioning, and visual grounding.
+It employs a seq2seq transformer architecture to handle diverse tasks such as object detection, segmentation, image captioning and visual grounding.
 The model introduces a unified approach to vision-language tasks, where textual prompts guide the model to produce task-specific output.

+⚠️ Currently, our **Serve** application only uses the **Caption to Phrase Grounding** task prompt.

 Florence processes visual data using a vision encoder that converts images into token embeddings.
 These embeddings are combined with textual prompts and passed through a multimodal encoder-decoder to generate outputs.

 ![operating principle 1](https://github.com/user-attachments/assets/ec79e92c-4699-41a2-babb-177877e768f2)

-The model is trained on FLD-900M, a large dataset of over 900 million image-text pairs with detailed annotations for global, regional, and pixel-level tasks.
+The model is trained on FLD-900M, a large dataset of over 900 million image-text pairs with detailed annotations for global, regional and pixel-level tasks.

 Florence serves as a versatile tool capable of performing tasks such as image captioning, object detection, and segmentation through a single, unified architecture.